 The population distribution (both people and structures) within the AOI is important in determining the wildfire risk and identifying mitigation activities.
-The population of the CVRD West Zone has increased slightly in recent years.
-It was last measured at approximately 2,835 persons in 2016, up 2.7% from 2011.
-This compares to 4.2% growth in the Cowichan Valley as a whole during the same years.
-According to the 2016 Census, there are 1,894 private dwellings in the West Zone, approximately 583 of which are occupied on a part-time basis.
-These figures are calculations based on the Census population statistics of CVRD Electoral Areas F and I, which overlap with the CVRD West Zone AOI.
-A small portion of Electoral Area E also partially overlaps the AOI, however, these estimates were not included in the calculation.
-Population density within the AOI is the greatest in Youbou (1,086) and Honeymoon Bay/Mesachie (561) based on 2016 Census results.
-While the Town of Lake Cowichan is not included in the West Zone AOI (under a separate 2017 CWPP), it is the largest population centre in the region and must be considered with respect to emergency egress.
-This is particularly important for evacuation planning during events at Laketown Ranch, which holds up to 20,000 people.
-According to the 2016 Census, the Town of Lake Cowichan population is approximately 3,226 (larger than Area F and I combined), having increased by 8.5% since 2011.
-The population of electoral areas F and I is projected to increase, however little growth has been noted in Honeymoon Bay and Mesachie Lake in recent years.
-The CVRD West Zone also attracts visitors for camping, hiking, canoeing, summer camps, and other recreational endeavors, particularly during the fire season (May - October).
-Several parks and recreation areas throughout the AOI are highly used during the summer months, including Bald Mountain, Marble Bay, Mayo Lake, Mesachie Lake, and Arbutus Community Parks, Gordon Bay and Cowichan River Provincial Parks, Honeymoon Bay Ecological Reserve, numerous recreation sites and the Cowichan Valley Demonstration Forest.
-Furthermore, Highway 18 is frequently used as an access corridor from Duncan and Victoria to Cowichan Lake recreation areas, which increases the number of people to evacuate in the event of a wildfire.
+The population of the CVRD South Zone has increased moderately in recent years.
+It was last measured at approximately 18,310 persons in 2016, up 5.7% from 2011.18 This compares to 4.2% growth in the Cowichan Valley as a whole during the same years.
+According to the 2016 Census, there are 7961 private dwellings in the South Zone, approximately 475 of which are occupied on a part-time basis.
+These figures are calculations based on the Census population statistics of CVRD Electoral Areas A, B, and C, which overlap with the CVRD South Zone AOI.
+Small portions of Electoral Areas D and E also partially overlap the AOI, however, these estimates were not included in the calculation.
+Population density is the greatest in Shawnigan Lake, Cobble Hill, and Mill Bay.
+The population of these three electoral areas is projected to increase to 23,735 by the year 2026.19 The CVRD South Zone also attracts visitors for camping, hiking, canoeing, summer camps, and other recreational endeavors, particularly during the fire season (May - October).
+Several parks throughout the AOI are highly used during the summer months, including Cobble Hill Mountain Regional Recreation Area, Spectacle Lake Provincial Park, Hollings Creek Park, West Shawnigan Lake Provincial Park, Bamberton Provincial Park, and Old Baldy Mountain Park.
+Furthermore, the Malahat Highway is frequently used as an access corridor from the central island to Victoria, Sooke, and the Southern Gulf Islands, which increases the number of people to evacuate in the event of a wildfire.